Third Year

 A studio course that encourages students to delve deeply into the conceptual potential of materials and methods in contemporary artmaking.
 Complimentary to discipline specific courses, this course is designed to advance students’ methodological approaches and hone their sense of voice and positionality as artists.
 Self-reflective engagement is emphasized.

-ARTHUM 3393F: Reading America Now [cross-listed with English 3480F]
+ARTHUM 3393F: Reading (North) America Now [cross-listed with English 3480F]

 Can literature help us confront the most urgent injustices and pressing crises of our time?
 Can aesthetic responses to racial, colonial, and ecological violence motivate interventionist action?
 Is there such a thing as “literary activism”?
-These are some of the questions that will guide our study of art and activist movements in the US.
+These are some of the questions that will guide our study of art and activist movements in Canada and the US.
 In this course we will examine aesthetic strategies employed by authors, artists, and critics who frame their creative work in activist terms.
-In particular, we will ask what applicable resources American literary history can offer when confronting structural inequality, systemic racism, and climate upheaval as interconnected humanist failures.
+In particular, we will ask what applicable resources North American literary history can offer when confronting structural inequality, systemic racism, and climate upheaval as interconnected humanist failures.
 Drawing on such resources, we will endeavor to test both the limits and possibilities of literary activism in the context of climate justice.

 For their Year Three requirements SASAH students can also qualify to apply for a limited number of spaces in Special Topics courses offered outside of the School.
 Present and past courses include: